EdbMails EDB Recovery and Migration software

 4. Migrate Exchange Public folders to Office 365

-5. Facility to include and exclude email items and folders
+5. Ability to selectively include or exclude email items and folders.

 6. Batch or individual Exchange mailbox migration